nabilsalam11/Advanced-Shaders-Project/README.md

 # Advanced-Shaders-Project
 This is my Github Repo about my Advanced Shaders Project.
-This contains Normal Mapping and Blinn-Phong Shading with two objects: A Rabbit and a Cyborg.
+This contains Normal Mapping and Blinn-Phong Shading with five objects: A Rabbit, Cyborg, Mars Ball, Helmet, and a Desert Floor.